junxit/us-congress-bills-112/metadata.md

 - 2011-10-24 — Mr. Young (AK) moved to suspend the rules and pass the bill.
 - 2011-10-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6995)
 - 2011-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6995)
+- 2011-10-31 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 211.